mar1akc/LJ7_in_2D_free_energy_and_diffusion_matrix/README.md

 	gcc LJ7in2D_prepare_configurations.c -lm -O3

 > Input directory: GBumpsData

->
-> Input file is the data file with the WT Metadynamics deposited Gaussian bump data:
+The input file is the data file with the WT Metadynamics deposited Gaussian bump data:

 > GBumpsData/GaussianBumps_beta5.txt

->
-> Output file:
-> LJ7bins_confs.txt — $N_1\cdot N_2$-by-14 array of initial configurations at the grid cells.
+Output file is an $N_1\cdot N_2$-by-14 array of initial configurations at the grid cells:

+> LJ7bins_confs.txt

 The code computes the bicubic interplant, runs a trajectory of 1e7 steps in the biased potential, and saves one representative configuration at each cell.